+Each non-cancelled hit results in 1 damage to the target.

-- Cover If the target is behind any sort of cover, then reroll any failed Defense results. - Critical Damage If the result is a 1, then instead remove 2 hull points of damage. - Crippled If reduced down to 1 hull, then the model is Crippled, may not Speed Move, and must re-roll any successful attacks or shots.
-Visibly mark the model as crippled with white cotton smoke. - Destroyed If reduced below 1 hull, then the model is Destroyed, but provides Cover.
-Visibly mark the model as a destroyed with black cotton smoke, or replace it with a Wreck marker of comparable size.
+- Crippled If an undamaged model takes 1 damage, then the model is Crippled, may not Speed Move, and must re-roll any successful attacks or defense.
+Visibly mark the model as crippled with white cotton smoke. - Destroyed If a Crippled model is damaged, or an undamaged model takes 2 (or more) damage, then the model is Destroyed, and may not move or act.
+Lay the model on its side and mark the model as Destroyed with black cotton smoke, or replace it with a Wreck marker of comparable size.
+The Destroyed model or Wreck may provide Cover as usual.